Scalable Reinforcement Post-Training Beyond Static Human Prompts: Evolving Alignment via Asymmetric Self-Play: Details on Reproducibility

 \paragraph{Hyperparameter settings.} We follow the original hyperparameter settings as in~\citep{orpo,simpo,self-play-gu}, default to be:

-\paragraph{Iterative Training Settings.} By default~\citep{snorkel,self-reward}, we train with equal-size prompt subset in each iteration.
+\paragraph{Iterative Training Settings for Offline \method.} By default, we train with equal-size prompt subset in each iteration.
 Unless otherwise specified, we use 10K prompts from the UltraFeedback dataset~\citep{ultrafeedback} per iteration.
-The incremental training proceeds as follows: \begin{itemize} \item $\vtheta_0$ : Base SFT model. \item $\vtheta_{0 \rightarrow 1}$ : initialize with $\vtheta_0$; then train with the prompt split $\calX_1$ by self-generated responses from the initial model $\vtheta_0$. \item $\vtheta_{1 \rightarrow 2}$ : initialize with $\vtheta_{0 \rightarrow 1}$; trained with the prompt split $\calX_2$ via by self-generated responses from the initial model $\vtheta_{0 \rightarrow 1}$. \end{itemize}
+The incremental training proceeds as follows (note this is also compatible with online solvers): \begin{itemize} \item $\vtheta_0$ : Base SFT model. \item $\vtheta_{0 \rightarrow 1}$ : initialize with $\vtheta_0$; then train w/ the prompt split $\calX_1$ by self-generated responses from the initial model $\vtheta_0$. \item $\vtheta_{1 \rightarrow 2}$ : initialize with $\vtheta_{0 \rightarrow 1}$; trained w/ the prompt split $\calX_2$ by self-generated responses from the model $\vtheta_{0 \rightarrow 1}$. \end{itemize}

 For evolving prompts (\eg evolving $\calX_1$ to $\calX_{\tilde{1}}$), with the calculated informativeness metric for each prompt, we normalize them as the weight to do weighted sampling for a 25\% informative subset to get $\calX_1^{\texttt{ info}}$.
 We then iterate over in $\calX_1^{\texttt{ info}}$ and call \texttt{ EvolInstrut}~\citep{wizardlm} as the plug-in evolving method (with the number of evolutions as 4) using the default mutation templates for (i) in-depth evolving (\text{constraints}, \text{deepening}, \text{concretizing}, \text{increased reasoning steps}) and (ii) in-breadth evolving (extrapolation) as implemented in \href{https://github.com/argilla-io/distilabel/blob/main/src/distilabel/steps/tasks/evol_instruct/utils.py#L36}{\tb{\texttt{ tasks/evol\_instruct/utils.py}}} of \texttt{ distilabel==1.3.2}.
 Next we uniformly select $80\%$ prompts from this evolved dataset and $20\%$ from the original dataset (\ie the buffer) to form $\calX_{\tilde{1}}$.
 We do not seek extensive parameter search (\eg the number of evolutions, the evolving ratio) in this stage and encourage future works on exploring this and other plug-in evolving methods.
 For solver we generate 6 responses per prompt.
 We use 42 as the random seed.